MicrosoftDocs/win32/desktop-src/DirectShow/ctransformfilter-m-csreceive.md

 ---
-Description: Critical section that protects the streaming state.
+description: Critical section that protects the streaming state.
 For more information, see Data Flow for Filter Developers. ms.assetid: f77c3129-ca25-47b8-8a6e-3a07169701af
 title: CTransformFilter::m_csReceive member (Transfrm.h)
 ms.topic: reference